darkoverlordofdata/datahammer/readme.md

 ## Disclaimer:

-    Malleus has not been verified by internal or external entities.
+    DataHammer has not been verified by internal or external entities.
     The code may be still of beta quality and may not fully prevent recovery of personal information.

-Android is a trademark of Google Inc.

 # MIT License